alanng10/class-lang/Docue/Article/Single/a.md

 The node is TypeName.
 TypeName class is base class.
 The class has 3 derived class.
 1 derived class is IntTypeName.
+IntTypeName represents int type name.
 IntTypeName has syntax that is "int" index word.
 1 derived class is StructTypeName.
+StructTypeName represents struct type name.
 StructTypeName has syntax that is ClassName followed by colon limit, followed by StructName.
+1 derived class is ArrayTypeName.
+ArrayTypeName represents array of int or struct type name.
+ArrayType name has syntax